jafarsidiq98/E-Commerce-Brazil-Customer-Segmentation/README.md

 We segmented our customer based on their recency `(Figure 9)`, frequency `(Figure 10)`, and monetary `(Figure 11)`.
 As you can see in the `Figure 10`, most of them are one-time purchasers.
 Therefore, our clustering relies more on recency and monetary value.
 However, to increase our GMV, we will provide recommendations to engage customers for repeat transactions.
 Here are the results:

 ## Customer Group 0
-Customer Group 0 consists of churned customers.
+Customer Group 0 is a churned customers.
 These customers have not made a transaction for an average of 3-4 months.
 Furthermore, due to their low spending amount, we believe it is best to deprioritize this group.

+## Customer Group 1
+We categorized Customer Group 1 as our potential customers.
+These customers have made their last purchase within the last month on average.
+Despite the recent activity, their average spending amount remains low.
+Therefore, we need to encourage repeat transactions by offering vouchers and discounts for the second transaction with a minimum purchase of $86.50, as $86.50 is our Q3 value, to increase our Average Order Value.